 - diverse experience in the manufacturing process, as production management requires an overview of the production process.

 Types of employers varied

 Most manufacturing companies have a production manager.
-In very small companies, which are often privately owned, the job may be combined with other roles such as team administrator, accountant or owner.
+In small companies, which are often privately owned, the job may be combined with another role such as team administrator.

 Progression and specialisations

 Production managers may progress into general management roles or take up a similar position in another industry.

 They may also specialise in an area of production such as:

 - Production Planner